Trikke76/Zabbix-Book/docs/01-Getting started with Zabbix.md

 The next page will show you a page with the connection parameters for our database.

-First fill in the IP or DNS name of the location of your database server.
-Use port 3306 as this is the port our MariaDB is listening on.
+First you select your DB type 'MySQL' or 'PostgreSQL' and fill in the IP or DNS name of the location of your database server.
+Use port 3306 for MariaDB/MySQL or 5432 if you used PostgreSQL.

 Fill in the correct  database name, in our case it was ```zabbix```.
+If you used PostgreSQL then you also need to fill in the correct schema name in our case it was ``` zabbix_server```

 Next line will ask you for the DB users here we created a user ```zabbix-web```.
 Enter it in the correct field and fill in the password that you used for this user.